cconover/author-customization/author-customization/readme.txt

 = Can I assign multiple authors to a post? =
 Not yet, but that's in the works.
 I plan to add support for this in a future update.

+= I'm not seeing any author information on my posts!
+What's gone wrong? = In order for author information to appear on your posts and pages, the theme you're using must have support for this.
+If it does, you should see your author info changes without issue.
+If you know it shows author information but you're not seeing the changes you made using this plugin, pop over to the Support area.
+If your theme does not have support for author info, contact the theme developer.

 == Screenshots ==

 1. Author meta box, displayed when editing a post or page.
 The author dropdown menu is only shown to editors and higher.